4BH

 4BH is a radio station in Brisbane, the state capital of Queensland, Australia.
-It broadcasts on a frequency is 1116 kHz in the AM radio band and is simulcasted in DAB+ on channel 9B.
-It is owned by Nine Entertainment and run under a lease agreement by Ace Radio.
+It broadcasts on a frequency of 1116 kHz in the AM radio band and is simulcasted in DAB+ on channel 9B.
+It is owned by Tapt Media and run under a lease agreement by Ace Radio.

-From Friday, 8 October 2021, 4BH moved to 1116 kHz, formerly used by its sister station, 4BC, with that station moving to 882 kHz, which 4BH used.
+From Friday 8 October 2021, 4BH moved to 1116 kHz, formerly used by its sister station, 4BC, with that station moving to 882 kHz, which 4BH had used.

 History

 4BH

 "4BH FOR BRIGHTER HOURS."
 This was the motto of Queensland's newest radio station 4BH which was opened by J. S. Kerr M.L.A on 2 January 1932.
 Transmitting from Bald Hills) with their studio located on the second floor of the premises of Messrs.
 G. J. Grice Ltd., A music shop located at 90–92 Queen Street, Brisbane.
 4BH provided a letterbox/suggestion box at the front of the store for musical requests and other suggestions, in order to garner public affection.
 Mr. Walter Pym of Station 4QG was the station manager and Miss Ivy Ray was one of the first female radio announcers.

-During the 1960s, 4BH continued to dominate Brisbane radio and, under the management of Norm Llewellyn, promoted itself as "Top Dog Radio" with a contemporary Top 40 music format.
+4BH continued to dominate Brisbane radio during the 1960s, and under the management of Norm Llewellyn promoted itself as "Top Dog Radio" with a contemporary Top 40 music format.
 In the 1950s and 1960s George Lovejoy provided commentary on Brisbane rugby league matches for the station and in (year) replaced Llewellyn as general manager.
-During the Lovejoy years, the station was branded a "Happy Day Radio" Some of the well-known announcers were Bill Gates, Ben Beckinsale, David Wildman, Russ Walkington, Ken Guy, Ken Smith, Peter Kay, John Flemming, Jimmy White, and John Kerr.
+During the Lovejoy years, the station was branded a "Happy Day Radio".
+Some of the well-known announcers were Bill Gates, Ben Beckinsale, David Wildman, Russ Walkington, Ken Guy, Ken Smith, Peter Kay, John Flemming, Jimmy White, and John Kerr.
 With the emergence of 4IP into the marketplace with a similar Top 40 format, 4BH added talkback programmes led by Ivor Hancock and supported by a well-known lineup including Don Seccombe, Babette Stephens, Gabby Horan, Peter Clark, Jim Iliffe, Owen Delaney, Father Stephen Freshwater, Jennifer Blocksidge and Pat Thompson.
 Bob Ackery joined the station in the early 1970s and became the "drive time" announcer before moving into the "breakfast" slot, later taking on the role of programme manager and eventually general manager in the late 1980s.
 He took over from Barry Augustus, who led the station through one of its most successful periods through the late 1970s and 1980s.
 This included a frequency change from 1390 kHz to 880 kHz in the mid-1970s and from 880 kHz to 882 kHz on 23 November 1978, a relocation of the transmitter from Bald Hills to Wynnum West and a move from its old Adelaide Street home to purpose-built studios at Astor Terrace, Spring Hill.